klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 	value: '0x0',
 }

-// When transaction is pending default value is returned in `blockHash` and `blockNumber` and `trasnactionIndex`
+// When transaction is in pending, default values for `blockHash`, `blockNumber` and `trasnactionIndex` are returned.
 > caver.rpc.klay.getTransactionByHash('0x72e3838a42fbe75724a685ca03e50ff25ebc564e32d06dadf41be2190e5b11d1').then(console.log)
 {
 	blockHash: '0x0000000000000000000000000000000000000000000000000000000000000000',